Providing Skilled Legal Expertise

 for 133 Years

 New Jersey places limitations upon the ability of a custodial parent to relocate with children outside of its jurisdiction.
 The "removal" statute, N.J.S.A.
-9:2-2 prohibits the removal of children of divorced or separated parents from the State of New Jersey without Court authorization unless both parents consent or the children consent if they are deemed old enough.
+9:2-2 prohibits the removal of children of divorced or separated parents from the State of New Jersey without Court authorization unless both parents consent and/or the children consent if they are deemed old enough.

 When the parents do not share physical and joint legal custody, the burden is on the relocating parent to establish a good faith motive for the move and that the move will not be inimical to the best interests of the children.
 Baures v.
 Lewis, 167 N.J.
 91 (2001).